KickItLikeShika/Algorithms/README.md

 # Algorithms

-6 Well implemented (Algorithms + Exercises) in Python and Java.
+6 Well implemented Algorithms in Python and Java + 1 Exercise solved in Python.

 # Table of Contents